martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 A transfer is only possible where a transfer target URL is known for content;
 see {{transfer-target}}.

-A user agent MAY request user permission to transfer some state.
-This might be conditioned on what state is being transferred.
-For instance, a user agent might prompt before transferring permissions {{PERMISSIONS}}; see
-{{transfer-permissions}}.

 After a state transfer is initiated, the user agent fetches the transfer target URL.
 The source content is hashed twice; once as described in